Proposed New 2023 Rates to Support Cleaner Energy, Reliable Service

 • help us serve the increasing energy needs of our growing community.

-The proposal must be reviewed by the Arizona Corporation Commission (ACC), a five-member elected panel that sets the rates charged by public service providers.
-TEP has requested the approval of new rates in time for them to take effect in September 2023.
+The proposal was approved by the Arizona Corporation Commission, a five-member elected panel that sets the rates charged by public service providers.

-Under the proposed rates, the average monthly bills of typical residential customers would increase by 12 percent, or more than $14 over current levels.
-That change would vary with usage.
+The new rates are expected to increase the average monthly bills of residential customers with typical usage on TEP’s Basic pricing plan by about $11.
+That change varies with usage.
 Customers can mitigate that impact by saving energy, possibly in combination with Time-of-Use pricing plans that offer lower rates during off-peak periods.

 Managing Higher Costs